Scope 3 Assessment

 The United Nations has set 17 Sustainable Development Goals (SDGs) on its 2030 Agenda.
 The SDGs were adopted by all UN Member Nations in 2015 and are a call for global cooperation to promote peace, prosperity, and planetary well-being.

-WifOR’s sustainability research supports organizations and industries in orienting themselves to achieve the Sustainable Development Goals.
-The Scope 3 Assessment positively contributes to the following SDGs:
+WifOR’s sustainability research supports organizations and industries in measuring progress and achieving targets set by the Sustainable Development Goals.
+The Scope 3 assessment contributes positively to the achievement of the following Sustainable Development Goals:

 Latest articles from WifOR’s Sustainability Research